First Time At HITEC

 Independent grocery stores have evolved into sleek, modern-looking businesses over the past decade.
 And they have fought tooth and nail to get to their current status: market share darlings.
 The consumer thirst for organics and natural foods has not wavered.
 However, the grocery model remains unchanged: stores still source goods for a specific price, then sell those goods for a higher price, to profit.

-Repetitive, error-prone processes in the warehouse and the Admin office are a huge bugbear.
+Repetitive, error-prone processes in the warehouse and the admin office are a huge bugbear.
 To make matters worse, issues which might easily be solved with automation in another industry, might be met with skepticism and resistance in the independent grocery space.
 Automation provides simple, cost-effective solutions to a broad spectrum of issues — including labor shortages — but independent retailers have often experienced less-than-breezy integrations with tech products that weren’t quite ready to handle the demands of a high-SKU-count store.

 This kind of situation can turn a customer off, sometimes for good.
 Your store stands to lose business, and you might take a hit on Google Reviews.
 Out-of-stocks are one of the most expensive of all the grocery store problems.
 Staying on top of your inventory should be top among your priorities — but what happens when perpetual inventory isn’t practical?
 What if you can’t afford the robust inventory management tool of your dreams?

-Deep breath.
-There are other ways.
+No worries; there are other ways.
 Freeing up time for your Receiver, AP team, or even finance clerk, for example.
 That can make a world of difference toward preventing out-of-stocks.
 If software to directly tackle the problem is off the table, where else could you streamline things to get more bandwidth for your existing employees?

 An inventory management tool can beef up your inventory management and provide better control over inventory.
 But with a little extra bandwidth, your employees can also: